Dr Lisa El Refaie

 I also regularly supervise both undergraduate and postgraduate dissertations on topics relating to my teaching and research expertise.

-Apart from my current research interests outlined in the Overview section, I have also in the past been involved in a number of other projects:
+Apart from my current research interests outlined in the Overview section, I have also in the past been involved in a number of other projects, including the following:

 From 2005 to 2007, I led a British Academy funded research project that explored young British people's interpretations of newspaper cartoons, Editorial Cartoons and Geopolitical Perceptions (in collaboration with the Human Geographer Kathrin Hörschelmann from Durham University).